DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *In Plain English:*

-> "I made a new node for you.
-I saved your number in it.
+> "I'll make a new node and save your number in it.
 Then, I'll link it to the current first node (if there is one).
-Now I’ll point this head to this new node — boom, it's leading the list!"
+Now I’ll point the head to this new node — boom, it's leading the list!"

 </td></tr>
 </table>